 If you are unsure whether you are covered by the Act you can apply to the Tribunal for an urgent hearing to clarify your tenancy status.
-You may also wish to contact a tenant advice service for advice and assistance.
+You may also wish to contact us for advice and assistance.

 Tenancy Facts

 Tenancy fact sheets for renters are available at www.qstars.org.au